AWS to Azure Cloud Migration Errors

 - ssh or RDP to the target VM

 - Send the server to the customer for UAT.

 We started the POC process to discover the production server and proceed with the migration.
 The Azure migration started from AWS.

-There is a process where we call the target cloud Azure via API to create disk partition on the target VM so that the next step of data transfer can be started.
+There is a process where we call the target cloud Azure via API to create a disk partition on the target VM so that the next step of data transfer can be started.

 The target disk partition for Azure failed with an error “Error making partition number”